 - In-person, veterinarian-approved 4.5-hour class with a real dog and cat taught by Arden Moore, The Pet Health and Safety Coach.
 She also conducts customized classes for pet professional staffs.
 Details on this website.

 - Self-paced, online course offered by our partner, Pro Pet Hero.
 Include the special discount code: CPR-Arden Moore and earn a 10 percent discount.
 Click here.

 - 2-day pet first aid/CPR instructor training program using Zoom technology.
 Now you can learn in real time without having to travel!
 Class is taught by Arden Moore, a certified master pet first aid/CPR instructor.
-For details, click here.
+For details, click on the INSTRUCTOR Training box on the home page of Pro Pet Hero – click here.

 All three options earn you certification and CEUs from a growing list of respected pet associations.

 If you live in the North Texas area, please go to our SCHEDULE page and sign up NOW for our in-person class.
 We are offering a special rate of $75 — a 25% savings!
 Don’t delay!
 Register now to secure your spot in class.